-Leticia is a survivor of academia who left a PhD program in 2014 to pursue a growing interest in trauma-informed care.
+Leticia is a survivor of academia who left a PhD program in 2014 to pursue a growing interest in supporting families and advocating for children.
 She holds a Bachelor’s in Women’s and Gender studies from Temple University and is currently completing a Master’s in Psychology with a focus on Translational Neuroscience at the University of Oregon.
-She has been recognized as a Harvard Fellow and Fulbright Scholar, though she turned down the latter to complete community-based research in immigrant and refuge communities as part of a doctoral fellowship.
+She has been recognized as a Harvard Fellow and Fulbright Scholar, though she turned down the latter to accept a university fellowship.

-Leticia studied Trauma-Informed Yoga with SarahJoy Marsh at the Daya Foundation, where she learned about the effects of trauma on the nervous system as they relate to the practice of yoga and mindfulness.
+Leticia has been meditating for 13 years.
+She studied Trauma-Informed Yoga with SarahJoy Marsh at the Daya Foundation, where she learned about the effects of trauma on the nervous system as they relate to the practice of yoga and mindfulness.
 Thereafter, she completed an advanced prenatal and postnatal training with Birthlight Yoga.
 She has obtained both 200 and 500-hour yoga teacher credentials.
-Leticia is a long-time meditator and practicing Zen Buddhist.
 She is currently being mentored for ordination as a lay zen teacher in the tradition of Thich Nhat Hanh.

 Leticia has taken several somatic workshops in the following: Body-Mind Centering, Somatic Experiencing, Continuum, Danceability and the Tamalpa Life-Art Process.
 She brings elements of each approach into her work with children and families using methods that are body-based, expressive and uniquely personal.